 In total, there are 3 assignments to be completed.
-As mentioned before, after the completion of each assignment a report of approximately 3 pages must be handed in and an interview between the CBC helpers and the group members will take place.
+As mentioned before, after the completion of each assignment a report of approximately 4-5 pages must be handed in.
 The deadlines for handing in each assignment are as follows:

-- Assignment 1: No hand in required. - Assignment 2: Monday November 3rd 10am. - Assignment 3: Monday November $17^{th} 10am$. - Assignment 4: Friday November 28th midnight e) Grading
+- Assignment 1: No hand in required. - Assignment 2: Thursday November 12th midnight. - Assignment 3: Wednesday December 2nd midnight.

+e) Grading